Under NRS § 202.360, Nevada law prohibits certain categories of people from owning or possessing firearms. This list includes:

 Learn how to seal Nevada criminal records.

 Note that Nevada law is stricter than federal law.
-Felons can regain their gun rights under federal law when the conviction has been set aside, expunged, pardoned, or if the state where the felony occurred restored the person’s gun rights.
+Felons can regain their gun rights under federal law when the conviction has been set aside, expunged, pardoned, or if the state where the felony occurred has restored the person’s gun rights.

 When deciding whether to grant a pardon, the Nevada Board of Pardon Commissioners consider various factors: